Philadelphia Public Art @philart.net

 +philadelphiabuildings.org entry for the building

-+philadelphiabuildings.org Paul Monaghan entry
++philadelphiabuildings.org's Paul Monaghan page

 +wikipedia.org's Jesus page